worldwincoder/Learndash-Course-Review-Pro-Free/readme.txt

 ==== Description ====
-LearnDash Course Review Pro (Free) Plugin has been developed exclusively for LearnDash by [WorldWin Coder Pvt.
-Ltd.](https://worldwincoder.com).
-It enables you to review courses.
+All In One Course Review Plugin has been developed especially for WordPress Learning Management System.
+It enables you to review courses, quizzes, and lessons.

 ======== Some of the features: ========